chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Predictive Pipelined Decoding: A Compute-Latency Trade-off for Exact LLM Decoding](https://arxiv.org/pdf/2307.05908.pdf): the trade-off analyse deserves a reading
 - [ ] [The Synergy of Speculative Decoding and Batching in Serving Large Language Models](https://arxiv.org/abs/2310.18813): analyse for combining the spec decoding with batching
 - [ ] [REST: Retrieval-Based Speculative Decoding](https://arxiv.org/abs/2311.08252): use retrieval for spec decoding, some familiar names in the authors list

+### 3D Parallelism 💡

+Some knowledege about data parallel, model tensor parallel, and model pipeline parallel will help in this track.

+- [x] ⭐ [Efficiently Scaling Transformer Inference](https://arxiv.org/abs/2211.05102): use model parallel to accelerating inference, by Google, in MLSys'23
+- [ ] [HexGen: Generative Inference of Foundation Model over Heterogeneous Decentralized Environment](https://arxiv.org/abs/2311.11514):  a distributed inference engine that supports asymmetric partitioning of the inference computation

 ### Prune & Sparsity 💡